Ken’s passion to be a skilled horseman started at a very early age

-There were six children in my family and we all had horses.
+“allowing free forward movement with no restraint”.
 We rode from the time we could walk.
-Horses were our pleasure as well as an essential part of the life on the farm.
+Horses were our pleasure as well as an essential part of life on the farm.
 My parents bred Arabs and gaited horses.

 My dream was to become a skilled horseman one day.
 I always loved the romantic idea of being a western-style cowboy.
 Since then I’ve learnt a much better way to start a horse off on the right foot rather than “breaking them”.

 Many years later my father and I watched a demonstration by an Australian horseman (Merv Kildy) my father was very excited as he said it was what he had witnessed in the early days.

 I have started and trained Thoroughbreds, Quarterhorses, Arabs, Clydesdales, Warmbloods – any breed you can imagine – and have had horses go on to great success in all areas.
 I’ve spent thousands of hours learning from thousands of horses and people.
 It’s such exciting stuff that you want to share it.
 There is always more – that’s what keeps it exciting.
 It becomes like air – you need it….
 Like my wife Jane, she has become as much a part of my riding life as she has become part of my heart and soul.
 She brings a sensitivity and clarity to the business that really works!

 My passion for horses started on the day I was born and has only become deeper as the years have gone by.
 I qualified and worked as a Specialist Intensive Care Nurse for 10 years until my 2 boys were born.
 Being at home with the boys gave me the opportunity to turn my passion into a career and my journey as an Equine Dream Facilitator began.